NWSOFT-ORG/NWEdit/src/LangSupport/README.md

 #LangSupport
-This directory contains the components required by PyPlus, but in other languages
+This directory contains the components required by NWEdit, but in other languages